Mixd/teaching/version-control/README.md

 ## Interacting with Git...commandline

-GitHub have a really useful [cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)that lists the most commonly used commands.
+GitHub have a really useful [cheat sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) that lists the most commonly used commands.
 Below is a few specific tips to highlight them even more.

 ### [`git clone --recursive [url] [folder]`](https://git-scm.com/docs/git-clone)